|

 New County Election Precincts:

-Change Details (PDF)
+Notice (PDF) Change Details (PDF)

 Full Cherokee County Election Precincts Map (PDF)